AlienZaki/EMSPostAPI/README.md

 ###  **NOTE:** If you updated anything in the code or even access whitelist run:

-> docker-compose up -d --force
+> docker-compose up -d --build --force

 ## Other useful commands: